ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

   * [Docker](https://www.docker.com/products/container-runtime#/download)
 * The {{site.data.keyword.containershort}} and {{site.data.keyword.registryshort_notm}} [CLI plug-ins](/docs/cli?topic=cli-install-devtools-manually#idt-install-kubernetes-cli-plugin)

 To ensure the best performance of the integration, it is recommended that you always use the latest version of IBM Cloud Kubernetes Service Application Load Balancer (ALB).
 By default, auto-update is enabled for your cluster.
-For more information about auto-updates, see [On-demand ALB update feature on {{site.data.keyword.containershort}}](https://www.ibm.com/cloud/blog/on-demand-alb-update-feature-on-ibm-cloud-kubernetes-service).
+For more information about auto-updates, see [OnDemand ALB update feature on {{site.data.keyword.containershort}}](https://www.ibm.com/cloud/blog/on-demand-alb-update-feature-on-ibm-cloud-kubernetes-service).
 {: tip}

 ## Adding redirect URLs